cdanescmd/Purview-HIPAA/README.md

 <img src="./assets/DLP_rules_1.png" width="1000"/>

 ### 3. User Experience & Notifications

 Configured Policy Tips to educate staff on HIPAA requirements and allowed Business Justification overrides for auditability.

-Testing & Results
+### Testing & Results

-Test 1: External Sharing Block (Success)
+**Test 1: External Sharing Block (Success)**

 Attempted to email a labeled document to an external Gmail address.
 The system successfully blocked the transmission.

 <img src="./assets/DLP_Policy_1.png" width="1000"/>

-Test 2: Internal Collaboration (Success)
+**Test 2: Internal Collaboration (Success)**

 Verified that internal clinical staff can still access and share the same document within the ABCHealth domain without friction.

-Test 3: Incident Reporting
+**Test 3: Incident Reporting**

 Generated an automatic alert in the Purview Admin Center for the blocked event.

 [INSERT SCREENSHOT: Purview Alert Dashboard showing the logged violation

+## Conclusion

+This implementation ensures that ABCHealth remains compliant with HIPAA's Privacy and Security Rules.
+By automating the detection and blocking of sensitive data, we reduce the risk of human error and provide a clear audit trail for compliance officers.

+### Future Improvements

+- Implement Automatic Labeling using sensitive info types (SITs) to detect Social Security Numbers or Medical Record Numbers without manual user input.
+- Integrate Microsoft Defender for Cloud Apps to monitor file downloads on unmanaged devices.